BYLAWS & RESOLUTIONS

 B-1 AID TO PRIVATE EDUCATION

-The Plymouth County Education Association opposes all attempts to grant public aid to private schools which would weaken efforts in public education, and aid in the creation of a two class system whereby the fortunate would benefit, and the academically and financially disadvantaged would suffer.
-(1985, Amended: 1987, 1988, 1994, 1995)
+The Plymouth County Education Association strongly believes that public funds should be used for public schools, and opposes all attempts to grant public aid to private schools which would weaken efforts in public education, and aid in the creation of a two class system whereby the fortunate would benefit, and the academically and financially disadvantaged would suffer.
+(1985, Amended: 1987, 1988, 1994, 1995, 2017

 B-2 CHARTER SCHOOLS

 The Plymouth County Education Association continues to support innovation in public education.
 However, the PCEA opposes the implied belief that Charter Schools, as defined by the Education Reform Law, are the only way that innovative, quality programs can be developed and implemented within the public schools of the Commonwealth.
 Furthermore, the PCEA condemns the funding mechanism as defined by the Education Reform Law for the operation of these Charter Schools.
 The PCEA believes that this funding mechanism is divisive in purpose and harmful to the educational achievement of the majority of public school students who will not be in these Charter Schools.
 Monies should not be diverted from the funding of the existing public school systems.
-(1995, Amended: 1998, 2000)
+The PCEA strongly opposes legislation aimed at lifting the Cap for Charter Schools.
+(1995, Amended: 1998, 2000, 2016)

 B-3 FEDERAL SUPPORT FOR EDUCATION